sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 11. The Platform Navigator is designed for you to easily keep track of your integration toolset.
 Here you can see all of the various APIC, Event Streams, MQ and ACE instances you have running.
 You can also add new instances using the Platform Navigator.
 11. Each application instance requires its own namespace and pull secret.
 To support this lab, namespaces and pull secrets have been provided for you already, with the exception of Event Streams (ES).
 We'll talk more about ES later in the lab.

+### Key Concepts - Troubleshooting with `kubectl`

+There are times where things may not be going right, so your best bet is to use `kubectl` commands to uncover more information about what is going on.
+If you post queries in Slack about trouble with the lab, we will be asking you to execute a series of these, depending upon what you were doing, and what error occured.
+A list of useful commands are provided below:

+ - `kubectl get pods -n <some-namespace>` This command shows all of the pods in a given name space.
+Here you will see if any pods are up, down, errored or otherwise in transition.
+ - `kubectl describe pods <some-pod> -n <some-namespace>` This will provide verbose information about a given pod.
+You can use the `describe` command for other objects.
+ - `kubectl logs <some-object> -n <some-namespace>` This command will work with other objects as well

+ There are plenty other commands to use, but these are by far the most common the author of these labs has used while setting these up :)

 ### App Connect Enterprise